-Students who add classes after the start of the quarter are eligible for additional funds if their total number of credits is increased.
-For example, if a student is enrolled in 9 credits then adds another 2-credit class, their aid could be adjusted up to the 11 credit amount.
+Students who add classes between the start of the quarter and the census date are eligible for additional funds if their total number of credits is increased.
+For example, if a student is enrolled in 9 credits, then adds another 2-credit class, their aid could be adjusted up to the 11-credit amount.
 All classes must be required for the student's current program of study.